 Our church is more than just a building; it is a living community that has many members with a diversity of gifts.
 This website is very much a part of that.
 As you view these pages you will find a range of different activities and people.

-Here at Horley Methodist Church, we desire and strive together to better live out what it means to be a Christian in today’s world.
+At HMC. we desire and strive together to better live out what it means to be a Christian in today’s world.
 Our focus and hopes as a church are directly related to the experiences we have had as we walk together as a congregation.
 Friendships are a big part of who we are.
 Our sense of responsibility to our wider community is challenging us to service through our church development program.

-As a congregation, we grapple with what it really means to go “into all the world and preach the good news to all creation – Mark 16:15 NIV ”, we are striving to use our different gifts and to work together to make a difference in Christ.
+As a congregation, we grapple with what it really means to go “into all the world and preach the good news to all creation – Mark 16:15 NIV ”, We are striving to use our different gifts and to work together to make a difference in Christ.
 As a visitor to this website, our prayer is that you will give Him all the glory!

 Originally there were two types of Methodists worshipping in Horley.
 The Primitive Methodists had a chapel in the High Street.
 In 1909 a grant was given to a Wesleyan Methodist group who met in a room above what is now Lloyds Bank, also in the High Street.
 The first service was held on 3 October 1909 and was conducted by a lay preacher, Mr C.E.
 Gentle.
 At a meeting of the trustees held in the room on 20 July 1910 it was decided to build a new church.

 By 11 March two years later their hopes were realised and the “Wesley Hall” was opened on that date.
 The Sunday School first started on 30 October 1912.
 On 29 March 1939 a new Primary Hall was opened and the chairs in the church were replaced by oak pews.
 A pipe organ and pulpit were also put in.
 By this time the Primitive Methodists had left their chapel and joined with the Wesleyans to become the Methodist Church.